W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 ⁷When you choose to make this exchange, you will simultaneously exchange guilt for joy, viciousness for love, and pain for peace.
 ⁸My role is only to unchain your will and set it free.
 ⁹Your ego cannot accept this freedom, and will oppose it at every possible moment and in every possible way.
-¹⁰And as its maker, you recognise what it can do because you gave it the power to do it.
+¹⁰And as its maker, you recognize what it can do because you gave it the power to do it.

 ::: details Expanded
 Guilt feelings are the preservers of time.